moras-p/gcube/README.md

 GCUBE
 =====

-Open source Nintendo Gamecube emulator
+Open source Nintendo GameCube emulator
 -----------------------------

 <img src="/screenshots/sms-02.jpg?raw=true" width="320" title="Super Mario Sunshine">

-gcube is a gamecube emulator for linux, windows and mac os x.
+GCube is a GameCube emulator for Linux, Windows and MacOS.
-Compatibility is still very low so don't expect much.
-It is not even a beta-quality product.
+This is an early beta quality product.
 It hasn't been thoroughly tested and may contain bugs.
 Patches and suggestions are always welcome.

 Software requirements
 ----------------------